-TLLP 400: Designing a Life of Possibilities - Concepts, Tools, and Processes of Thinking (3)
+TLLP 400: Models of Thinking (3)

 We spend a good part of our waking hours in the act of thinking, which could be described as private conversations with ourselves.
 Some are of value in leading us to effective action and well-being.
 Others become barriers to action and well-being.
 The purpose of this course is to introduce concepts, tools, and processes of thinking to help you take effective action and find your way forward without being overwhelmed by life's challenges.
 We will explore approaches to thinking developed by philosophers over many centuries and discuss lessons learned from everyday life in applying those approaches.
 This course will help you be more effective and efficient in finding solutions to the challenges and opportunities you encounter throughout life.